wuertele/Drupal-Deployer/README.txt

  - Multi-page forms are not currently supported.

- - Fields within fieldsets cannot be arranged (yet).
+ - Fields within fieldsets cannot be arranged.
 But, the fieldset itself can be re-arranged.

  - jQuery is used to properly specify the height of the container